ranjanabhi07/JAVA/README.md

 2) patterns_in_java 🦖  :- it contains basic and some advance patterns questions solutions

-3) FunctionsMethods 🦖  :-  it contains basic implementation of functions through questions and it's solution's.
+3) Functions Methods 🦖  :-  it contains basic implementation of functions through questions and it's solution's.

 4) Arrays 🦖  :-  it contains basic implementation of 1D array and 2D array questions and it's solution's.